diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

    Then the dynamical matrix of the converged minimization is saved in a file, and finally we take a look at the space group and the structure.

-4. The last function is just a drawing output of the free energy, gradient and the Kong-Liu effective sample size.

 Now we fill the main function with this new object: